cocconat/neuron/Lesson3.md

 \phi = \tan^{-1}(\frac{\omega\omega_0}/{\omega^2_0 -\omega^2})
 $$
 due to high derivative of phase changing near the resonance frequency the sensitivity is much higher than other methods in slowly changing surfaces

+### Spatial resolution and other cons
+1. the image is always the convolution of the tip shape and the sample shape.
+2. the tip can be damaged during the experiments
+3. Post processing of the image is required and is a pain in the ass.